shamsghi/brau-cli/README.md

 ## 👩‍💻 Contributing

-Contributions are welcome!
 Here's how to get set up locally.

 **Prerequisites**
 - [Rust](https://rustup.rs) — install via `rustup` if you don't have it